NCAS-CMS/cms-website/pages/puma2.md

   If you get a warning about ```~/.ssh/ssh-setup``` not being found, ignore this for now.

-* Finally change your permission so CMS can see your files, in case you need to contact us.
+* Finally change the permissions on your PUMA2 home directory so CMS can assist you with any queries.

   ```
   chmod -R g+rX /home/n02/n02/<your-username>